-- 1. The Capital Requirements Directive1 ('CRD') allows institutions to use external credit assessments to determine the risk weight of their exposures, provided the External Credit Assessment Institutions ('ECAIs') that produce those assessments have been recognised as eligible for that purpose by the competent supervisory authorities.
+- 1. The Capital Requirements Directive1 (CRD) allows institutions to use external credit assessments to determine the risk weight of their exposures, provided the External Credit Assessment Institutions (ECAIs) that produce those assessments have been recognised as eligible for that purpose by the competent supervisory authorities.
 This recognition is granted only if the competent authorities judge an ECAI to meet the recognition criteria laid down in the CRD. - 2.
 ECAI recognition for capital purposes does not in any way constitute a form of regulation of ECAIs or a form of licensing of rating agencies to do business in Europe.
-Its sole purpose is to provide a basis for capital requirement calculations in the Standardised Approach and the Securitisation Ratings Based Approaches.
-These approaches are intended to increase the risk-sensitivity of capital requirements relative to the current framework, and to ensure that institutions using these approaches have appropriate levels of regulatory capital to support their aggregate credit risk. - 3.
-This paper sets out for consultation CEBS' proposed common approach to the recognition of eligible ECAIs.
-This covers - the recognition process - the implementation of the CRD recognition criteria - the criteria for the 'mapping' of external credit assessments to the CRD risk weights. - 4.
-The paper details the significant convergence that has been achieved amongst supervisors over recent months on both the procedural and substantive aspects of ECAI recognition.
-This includes a significantly enhanced common understanding of the recognition criteria set out in the CRD and of their implementation across the EU.
+Its sole purpose is to provide a basis for capital requirement calculations in the Standardised Approach and the Securitisation Ratings Based Approaches.2 These approaches are intended to increase the risk-sensitivity of capital requirements relative to the current framework, and to ensure that institutions using these approaches have appropriate levels of regulatory capital to support their aggregate credit risk. - 3.
+This paper sets out CEBS' proposed common approach to the recognition of eligible ECAIs.
+This covers: - The recognition process, - The implementation of the CRD recognition criteria, and - The criteria for 'mapping' external credit assessments to the CRD risk weights. - 4.
+The guidelines detail the high degree of convergence that has been achieved among supervisors in recent months on both the procedural and

-1 Recast 2000/12/EC and 93/6/EEC Directives
+1 Recast 2000/12/EC and 93/6/EEC Directives-Version ECOFIN 299-12890/05